dr-jts/crunchyblog/spatial-window-fun/index.md

 ## Polygonal Coverage Processing

-PostGIS recently added functions to help support processing simple polygonal coverages.
+PostGIS recently added functions to process simple polygonal coverages.
+The key aspect of coverages is that they are defined by the implicit coverage relationship between adjacent polygons.
+This means that coverage operations need to operate on an entire set of polygons.
+If the operation returns a value for each polygon in the input, a window function is the natural way to express this.

+Here's two different

 ST_CoverageInvalidEdges